The Cal Poly Symphony …

 - Performs one or two major concerts each quarter on the main stage of the Performing Arts Center.

 - Goes on tours.
 We performed in the Kennedy Center, Washington, D.C., in 2012; and in Central Europe in June 2016.
-Our next major tour will be to France in 2021.

 - Provides subsidized lessons to members.